 The Kentucky State Board for the Certification of Librarians, created by the Kentucky General Assembly in 1938, is required by KRS 171.250 to issue certificates to qualified library staff.
 Under the terms of KRS 171.260, public libraries in Kentucky are required to be administered and staffed by appropriately certified personnel.
 The Certification Board believes that library staff must increase their skills and knowledge through continuing education in order to keep abreast of developments in the information age.
 This, in turn, upgrades the library profession, enriches the individual librarian, and promotes quality library service.
-Thus, the goals of this certification program are:

 Certification Board Members

 The State Board for the Certification of Librarians (KRS 171.240) is composed of the state librarian and five (5) members appointed by the Governor from a list submitted by the board of directors of the Kentucky Library Association.
 Two (2) members shall be full-time professional librarians in active public library work, two (2) shall be public library trustees and one (1) shall be a professional librarian from a department or school of library science in a state university.
 The term of office of each appointive member shall be four (4) years.

 If you have other questions regarding the Kentucky public librarian certification program, contact continuing education staff by email at KDLA.Certification@ky.gov or by phone at (502) 564-1727.